Dashbloxx/Psychix/docs/INTRODUCTION.md

 If you want to learn how the operating system works, read [this page](DOCUMENTATION.md)

-If you want a quick guide for building yourself a cross toolchain for being able to build Psychix, then read [this](CROSSTOOLCHAIN.md)
+If you want a quick guide for building yourself a cross toolchain for being able to build Psychix, then read [this](CROSSTOOLCHAIN.md).
+Please note that [this page](CROSSTOOLCHAIN.md) may be discontinued.